aindaco1/would-productions/_projects/2022-05-10-the-green-chile-bagel.md

 ## Background

-_The Green Chile Bagel_ is a short film created for submission to the [2022 Musicbed Challenge](https://challenge.musicbed.com) contest.
+_The Green Chile Bagel_ is a short film originally created for submission to the [2022 Musicbed Challenge](https://challenge.musicbed.com) contest.
 The film was shot over the course of 1 day in downtown Albuquerque, New Mexico.

 Equipment used: